numpy/numpy/doc/neps/missing-data.rst

 but with semantics reflecting its status as a missing value.
 In particular, trying to treat it as a boolean will raise an exception, and comparisons with it will produce numpy.NA instead of True or False.
 These basics are adopted from the behavior of the NA value in the R project.
+To dig deeper into the ideas, http://en.wikipedia.org/wiki/Ternary_logic#Kleene_logic provides a starting point.

 For example,::